Mholscher/gledger/readme.md

 ## Installing GLedger ##

 Install GLedger from Github.
-There is no way to instal it using pip.
+There is no way to install it using pip.

 ## How GLedger is developed ##